Richardson Re-Elected Chairman of TOBA Board

 "I am honored to be re-elected as TOBA chairman," Richardson said.
 "Our board of trustees and the TOBA membership represent an important constituency and we look forward to working with other industry stakeholders to improve the economics and integrity of the sport."

 Immediately following its annual members meeting, the TOBA Board met to elect officers for the 1,800-member association.
-Officers named for 2017-18 are: Dr. J. David Richardson, chairman; Everett Dobson, vice-chairman; Dan Metzger, president; Michael McMahon, secretary; and Craig Bernick, treasurer.
+Officers named for 2017-18 are: Dr. J. David Richardson, chairman; Everett Dobson, vice-chairman; Dan Metzger, president; Michael McMahon, secretary; and Brant Laue, treasurer.

-The TOBA Board also approved the reappointment of Bernick to the American Graded Stakes Committee.
+The TOBA Board also approved the reappointment of Craig Bernick to the American Graded Stakes Committee.
 The 2017-18 committee is comprised of TOBA members Dr. J. David Richardson (chair), Barbara Banke, Reynolds Bell Jr., Bernick, Dobson, and J. Michael O'Farrell as well as racing officials Georganne Hale (Maryland Jockey Club), Rick Hammerle (Santa Anita Park), Ben Huffman (Churchill Downs and Keeneland), Martin Panza (NYRA), and Thomas Robbins (Del Mar).